appzer0/pymailadmin/README.md

     * ``sha512-crypt``
     * ``sha256-crypt``
     * ``pbkdf2``

+Dovecot database:

+  * A special field in your users' table for enabled/disabled mailboxes (values: 0|1).

-  * A bit of patience and easy-going on the Python code quality.
+And a bit of patience and easy-going on the Python code quality.

 ### Installation

+#### Edit schema.sql to adapt foreign keys to your tables/fields names

+Change 2 foreign keys references in schema.sql.
+Replace "users(id)" with your own table and field names, those storing the actual users IDs:

+``FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE,``

+``FOREIGN KEY (`user_id`) REFERENCES users(id) ON DELETE CASCADE``

 #### Import tables schema into you mail database
 ``mysql -udbuser -p dbname < schema.sql``